Government Engineering College, Hassan: Academics

-Two more PG courses are expected to be started in academic year 2013–2014 in the departments of Computer Science and Engineering and Electronics and Communication Engineering.

 Admissions

 For the undergraduate curriculum, admission to the Bachelor of Engineering (B.E) programme is done through the Common Entrance Test(CET) conducted by Karnataka Examination Authority.
-For the postgraduate curriculum, admission to the Master of Technology (M.Tech.) programme is through the Post Graduate Common Entrance Test(PGCET) conducted by Karnataka Examination Authority.
 Students admitted with weaker economical background get either fee reimbursement by Government of Karnataka or scholarships from various social welfare departments.

 Student activities

-The college cultural committee in co-ordination with the Society for the Promotion of Indian Classical Music And Culture Amongst Youth(SPIC MACAY) organizes concerts, lectures, demonstrations, informal discussions, and seminars promoting Indian classical music, Indian classical dance, and other aspects of Indian culture.
+The college cultural committee in co-ordination with the Society for the Promotion of Indian Classical Music And Culture Among Youth(SPIC MACAY) organizes concerts, lectures, demonstrations, informal discussions, and seminars promoting Indian classical music, Indian classical dance, and other aspects of Indian culture.
 Ananya is the college magazine released by the library that carries the scholarly papers, creative writings, short poems, art-works, etc.,. written by students and faculty of the college.

 GLUE

 GECH GNU/Linux Users and Enthusiasts(GLUE) is a Linux user group of GECH which organizes regular events and meetups to learn and share their knowledge on various FOSS technologies.
 GLUE was started in August 2013 and currently it is having more than 50 active members.